February 17, 1934– Alan Bates:

-Women In Love explores the hearts and minds, personalities and philosophies, of four intelligent, educated young people at the beginning of 20th century, and their romantic relationships, heterosexual and homosexual, plus themes of friendship, love and desire.
+Women In Love explores the hearts and minds, personalities and philosophies, of four intelligent, educated young people at the beginning of 20th century, and their romantic relationships, heterosexual and homosexual, friendship, love and desire.
 I experienced the film several times in the theatre.
 I played a certain scene over and over in my head, and I could never quite erase the images.
 Oliver Reed and Bates seemed like excellent choices for a new hobby, Nude Wrestling With British Film Stars.

 Soon after graduating from the Royal Academy Of Dramatic Arts (RADA) in 1956, Bates made his stage debut in the West End production of John Osborne’s Look Back In Anger, a role which made him a star.
 Four years later, he had his first film role in The Entertainer opposite no less than Laurence Olivier.
-He soon starred in films like Whistle Down The Wind (1961), King Of Hearts (1966), and The Fixer (1968), which brought him an Academy Award nomination for Best Actor.
+He soon starred in films like Whistle Down The Wind (1961), King Of Hearts (1966), and The Fixer (1968), which gave him an Academy Award nomination for Best Actor.

 “I’m a one-woman man, and I’ve had mine, thank God”.

 Bates had numerous, often tortured, relationships with other men during his life, including a long affair with Olympic skater, John Curry.
 Curry died in Bates’ arms, gone from HIV in 1994.
 Bates rigorously avoided questions about his personal life in interviews.
-He worked hard at his image as a ladies’ man, but in fact he had sexual relationships with many of the male actors that he worked with.
+Bates worked hard at his image as a ladies’ man, but in fact he had sexual relationships with many of the male actors that he worked with.

 “We were very close and very loving in an intense affair that was one of the most important relationships of my life.”

 So close, that Grace even became a good friend to Bate’s wife and the children.
 The affair lasted a decade.